The National Archives of Australia and Queensland State Archives hold various series of passport records. They include:

 If a person 'vanished' (either temporarily or permanently), passport records are definitely worth a look.
 They can also reveal interesting information about overseas holidays or trips to visit relatives.

 NOTE!
-The transcription on FindMyPast is a useful finding aid, but it does not include all details, so it is essential to get a copy of the original records.
-Queensland State Archives will (for a fee) supply copies of records held there, as explained on FindMyPast (scroll down to 'ordering copies'), or you could use my professional services.
+The transcription on Findmypast is a useful finding aid, but it does not include all details, so it is essential to get a copy of the original document.
+If you can't go to the Archives yourself, ask about my copying service.

 For other countries, these links take you to lists of passport records on: